Dyeing: Terms for different dyed materials

 There are various terms used in the manufacturing and marketing industries depending on the method used to dye the substrate.
 For example, "stock dyed" refers to dyeing the fibers before making the yarn, "yarn dyed" refers to dyeing the yarns before producing fabrics, and "piece dyed" or "fabric dyed" refers to dyeing the yarns after they are converted into fabric.
 The fastness of fiber- and yarn-dyed materials is superior to that of fabrics.

 Objective

-The primary objective of dyeing is to apply uniform color to the substrate (fiber, yarn, or fabric) with required color fastness.
+The primary objective of the dyeing process is to achieve uniform color application in accordance with a predetermined color matching standard or reference on the substrate, which may be a fiber, yarn, or fabric, while meeting specified colour fastness requirements.
 Tie-dye and printing are the methods where the color is applied in a localized manner.

 Application

 Exhaust method

 In the exhaust method, the dye is transported to the substrate by the dye liquor's motion.
 The dye is adsorbed onto the fibre surface and ideally diffuses into the whole of the fibre.
 Water consumption in exhaust application is higher than the continuous dyeing method.
 There are three corresponding ways of dyeing with the exhaust method.